 as a focus, 60+ speakers will join us from farms, organizations, institutions, agencies and other agricultural businesses to share their knowledge & expertise.

-FVC National Stakeholders Conference – October 26-28 – details coming soon!
+FVC National Stakeholders Conference – October 26-28 in Waco.

 Farmer Veteran Coalition of Texas